enchom/StreamlabsChatbotNotificationHandler/README.md

 https://github.com/AnkhHeart/Streamlabs-Chatbot-Python-Boilerplate

 The approach is the same as the one used in overlays in Chatbot scripts - a websocket is opened and listens for events.

+## How to use
+The project consists of a single file that can be directly imported as a script.
+The purpose of the project is to use it as a base, in particular the class TwitchNotificationHandler should be edited.